ronneylira/DotNetOpenAuth.MicrosoftOAuth2/README.md

 ## Disclaimer

 This is released under the [MIT](LICENCE.txt) licence.
-Do what you want
+Do what you want with it.